Quick Facts

 : ABA Standing Committee on Paralegals.

-Legal Studies majors take courses in a variety of legal practice areas, including family law, civil and criminal litigation, alternative dispute resolution, constitutional law, criminal law, administrative law, and business law.
-You will learn legal theories and practical skills that give you a strong foundation for success.
-The Legal Studies major provides an excellent foundation for students considering law school.
+Legal Studies majors take courses in a variety of legal practice areas, including family law, civil and criminal litigation, constitutional law, administrative law, and business law.
+Students learn legal theories and practical skills that result in graduates who are career ready to work as a paralegal.
+Note that paralegals may not provide legal services directly to the public, except as permitted by law, under the supervision of an attorney.

-In preparation to become an attorney, many Legal Studies majors continue their education at law schools across the country.
-Program graduates have attended Michigan State, Indiana University, Notre Dame, and the University of Dayton, to name just a few.
-The major provides a strong foundation for success in law school.
-Many Legal Studies graduates receive partial or full scholarships to attend law school.
+Many Legal Studies majors continue their education in law school with the goal of becoming an attorney, and many have received law school scholarships.
+Legal Studies graduates have attended law school at Michigan State, Indiana University, Notre Dame, and the University of Dayton, to name just a few.
 To set up an appointment to talk to Ball State University Pre-Law Advisor Johanna Maple, JD, please email her at jpmaple@bsu.edu.

 Major Requirements